-This double degree program equips you with a qualification in science, combined with a good understanding of basic business issues.
+This double degree program equips you with a degree in science, combined with a good understanding of basic business issues.

-You can design your own academic program within the Bachelor of Science course structure, which must include a Science major.
+You can design your own academic program within the Bachelor of Science program structure, which must include a Science major.
 This can be combined with a Business major from a variety of disciplines.

 HSC True Reward Early Offer Program